upenn-libraries/Find/README.md

 ## Requirements

-Your development machine will need te following:
+Your development machine will need the following:

 ### Ruby